Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Introduction

 Fix a cylindrical almost complex structure $J$ on the symplectisation $(\R \times Y,d(e^t\lambda))$ of a contact manifold $(Y,\lambda)$, where $t$ is a coordinate on the $\R$-factor.
 Let $a,b_1,\hdots, b_m$ be Reeb chords on $\Lambda$ and write $\mathbf{b}=b_1\cdot \hdots \cdot b_m$.
 We are interested in the moduli spaces

-of $J$-holomorphic discs $\widetilde{u} \co (D^2,\partial D^2) \to (\R \times (P \times \R), \R \times \Lambda)$ having a positive boundary-puncture asymptotic to the Reeb chord $a$ at $t=+\infty$ and negative boundary-punctures asymptotic to the Reeb chords $b_1,\hdots,b_m$ at $t=-\infty$, where the boundary punctures moreover appear in this cyclic order with respect to the orientation of the boundary.
+of $J$-holomorphic discs $\widetilde{u} \co (D^2,\partial D^2) \to (\R \times (P \times \R), \R \times \Lambda)$ having one positive boundary-puncture asymptotic to the Reeb chord $a$ at $t=+\infty$, and $m$ negative boundary-punctures asymptotic to the Reeb chords $b_1,\hdots,b_m$ at $t=-\infty$, where the boundary-punctures moreover appear in this cyclic order with respect to the orientation of the boundary.
 Observe that, since $J$ is cylindrical, these moduli-spaces have a natural $\R$-action induced by translations of the $t$-coordinate.
 See Section \ref{sec:moduli-discs} for more details.

-The latter definition of Legendrian contact homology is equipped with a differential defined by counting non-trivial $J$-holomorphic discs (that is, not coinciding with a trivial strip $\R \times c$ over a Reeb chord) as defined above which moreover are rigid up to translation.
+The latter definition of Legendrian contact homology is equipped with a differential defined by counting non-trivial $J$-holomorphic discs (that is, not coinciding with a trivial strip $\R \times c$ over a Reeb chord) as defined above, that moreover are required to be rigid up to translation.

-This version of Legendrian contact homology has the advantage that it fits more directly into the algebraic framework of symplectic field theory, which was introduced in \cite{IntroSFT}.
-Indeed, it was shown in \cite{RationalSFT} that an exact Lagrangian cobordism in $\R \times Y$ between Legendrian submanifolds induce DGA-morphisms between the respective Chekanov-Eliashberg algebras.
+This version of Legendrian contact homology has the advantage that it fits more directly into the algebraic framework of symplectic field theory \cite{IntroSFT}.
+Indeed, it was shown in \cite{RationalSFT} that an exact Lagrangian cobordism in $\R \times Y$ between Legendrian submanifolds induce a DGA-morphism between the respective Chekanov-Eliashberg algebras.

-It is a natural question whether the two versions of Legendrian contact homology defined for a contactisation are equivalent.
+It is a natural question whether the two versions of Legendrian contact homology defined for a contactisation, as described above, are equivalent.
 This has been expected and, indeed, was shown to be true for the standard contact three-space $\C \times \R$ in \cite[Theorem 7.7]{InvLegCoh}.